Vault11Overseer/Danger-Dungeon/README.md

   ## Known Bugs
   **This is a list of all known bugs**
-  There are no known issues at this point.
+  There are issues but none are listed at this moment.

   ## Did you find a bug?
   **If you happen to find a bug, please contact me at cherokeedreemer@gmail.com, or push the fixes as a git gommit and I will review the changes.
 Thank you**